-- 2.1 The forecast position on the General Fund for 2018/19 is a surplus for the year of £720k, compared to a budgeted surplus of £299k.
-This is due to a number of favourable movements including an increase in anticipated Business Rate income of £100k, Salary underspends across the Council and additional taxi licencing income and commercial rental income.
-Full details of movements to Quarter 2 can be found in the Cabinet report dated 9 October 2018. - 2.2 In line with the decisions made by council at its meeting on 27 February 2018, the budgeted surplus of £299k and any additional surpluses achieved will be transferred to the self-sufficiency reserve.
+- 2.1 The forecast position on the General Fund for 2018/19 is a surplus for the year of £1.1m, compared to a budgeted surplus of £299k.
+A number of favourable movements have contributed to this position including an increase in the anticipated level of business rates (£190k) and salary savings.
+Full details of the main variances to Quarter 2 can be found in the Quarter 2 Performance Management Report presented to Cabinet on the 11 December 2018.
+A full update in respect of further variances will be presented as part of the forthcoming Quarter 3 report due to be presented in April 2019. - 2.2 In line with the decisions made by council at its meeting on 27 February 2018, the budgeted surplus of £299k and any additional surpluses achieved will be transferred to the self-sufficiency reserve.